prophets-of-tron/into-the-woods/README.md

 ## Overview

-Into the Woods is an open-world tile-based game, where spending enough time in the wilderness means winning the game.
+Into the Woods is an open-world tile-based game, where spending enough time in the woods means winning the game.
 See the WIP [design doc](DESIGN.md) for more info.

 ## Installation